poiyomi/PoiyomiDocs/docs/audio-link/audio-link.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-AudioLink is a system that analyzes and processes in-world audio into many different highly reactive data streams and exposes the data to VRChat Udon, world shaders, and avatar shaders.
-For more information on AudioLink, visit the GitHub Repository at [https://github.com/llealloo/audiolink](https://github.com/llealloo/audiolink).
+AudioLink is a system that analyzes and processes in-world audio into many different highly reactive data streams and exposes the data to both Udon and custom shaders.
+For Avatars, this allows the ability to create a wide variety of visual effects that react to in-world audio in real time.

+*For more information on AudioLink, visit the website at [https://audiolink.dev/](https://audiolink.dev/) or view the [GitHub Repository](https://github.com/llealloo/audiolink).*

-There are various features in Poiyomi Shaders that support AudioLink effects.
+In Poiyomi Shaders, there are various features that support AudioLink.
 However, they will only be exposed when AudioLink is activated on the Material.

 ## AudioLink